Combat Aviation Brigade Air Assault

-A CH-47 Chinook helicopter, assigned to 2-501st General Support Aviation Battalion, Combat Aviation Brigade, 1st Armored Division, returns to base after successfully completing a simulated air assault mission at Fort Bliss’ Biggs Field, Feb.
-11, 2022.
-2-501st was responsible for infilling 120 ground personnel into an airfield as a means of assaulting and seizing the location.
-(U.S. Army photo by Sgt.
-David Cordova, 24th Theater Public Affairs Support Element)
+2-501st General Support Aviation Battalion, Combat Aviation Brigade, 1st Armored Division, conducted an air assault mission in which they infilled 120 ground personnel into an airfield as a means of assaulting and seizing the location.

 |Date Taken: